Does Insurance Cover Bird Scooter Accidents?

 As Bird and Lime scooters become more popular, catastrophic accidents are more prevalent due to factors such as lack of awareness, unsafe driving, or defective scooters.
 When this happens, there is the question of whether your insurance company will pay for the damages when an accident does occur.

 Because these cases are so relatively new, it can be difficult to understand who is responsible for paying for damages if you have suffered an injury in a scooter accident.
-This is why it is imperative to speak with an experienced personal injury attorney.
+This is why it is imperative to speak with an experienced attorney.

 Are You Required to Purchase Insurance?